-Add some garlic and parsley to that and you have an idea of what these steak and chimichurri sandwiches or sliders (they are small) are all about.
+Add some garlic and parsley to that, and you know what an Argentinian steak sandwich with chimichurri is all about.

 Chimichurri sauce